Simon-Initiative/course-digest/README.md

 ## Running from source

-To run from source requires having node version 10 installed.
+Running form source requires having node version 10+, yarn, and git command line installed.

 To generate a full course package digest using this tool from source: